BotheorY/yt-chat-magnifier/README.md

 2. Open your browser at `http://localhost:5000`

-3. Enter a YouTube livestream URL or ID in the input field

-4. Click on the "CONNECT TO YOUTUBE" button to start monitoring the chat
+3. Click on the "CONNECT TO YOUTUBE" button to start monitoring the chat

-5. Configure filters and display options according to your preferences:
+4. Configure filters and display options according to your preferences:
    - Set minimum word count for messages
    - Enable/disable question detection
    - Enable/disable channel owner message filtering